 - 9. At the time the developer turns control of the homeowners association over to the homeowners, the developer shall provide sufficient funds to ensure there is no less than \$3,000 cash in the homeowners association account.
 The subdivision performance bond may be required by the planning Commission to fulfill this funding requirement. - 10.
-Prior to requesting a Certificate of Occupancy for any homes on lots 11-24 90-100, the developer will construct the 5' noise barrier as described in the Kim Noise Impact Study dated January 2019 where depicted in Figure 1 of that study.
+Prior to requesting a Certificate of Occupancy for any homes on lots 90-100 6-15, the developer will construct the 5' noise barrier variable berm as described in the Kim Noise Impact Study dated January 2019 July 2021 where as shown on the Subdivision Plan and depicted in Figure 1 of that study.